April 10, 2019

 Many domain names are registered but not utilized to a considerable extent.
 Sometimes, you’ll see a homepage filled with advertisements and affiliate links but hardly any content.

 This is an attempt by the owner to monetize what’s basically an abandoned site.
 If you encounter such a website, then it’s positive news for you.
-The owner is more likely to sell than someone actively hosting a site.
+The owner is more likely to sell than someone actively hosting a site and doing good business.

 If the website has a contact form, you can use it to reach out to the owner with an offer.
 If not, you must get creative in finding them.
 The easiest way to do this is through the WHOIS database.